-A common cause for this error is that the password for the Kepion Service Identity has been changed.
+A common cause for this error is that the password for the Kepion Service Identity (SI) has been changed.
 This is especially common if the Kepion SI is also a user account, rather than a dedicated service account.
-To resolve this:

-1) From the Kepion Web Server machine, open Internet Information Services (IIS) Manager by searching for inetmgr from the Windows OS.
+1. From the Kepion Web Server machine, search for inetmgry from the Windows OS to open Internet Information Services (IIS) Manager.

-2) Select Application Pools, right click on Kepion Planning and select the option Advanced Settings...
+2. Select Application Pools, right-click Kepion Planning, and select Advanced Settings...

-4) Ensure you have Custom account selected, and click on the "Set..." button.
+4. Ensure you have Custom account selected then click Set...

 Security Policy Permissions

-Another potential cause of this error is that the Kepion Service Identity is attempting to access the Web Server, but it doesn't have permission to Log on as a batch job in the Local Security Policy.
+Another potential cause of the 503 error is that the Kepion SI is attempting to access the Web Server, but it doesn't have permission to Log on as a batch job in your Local Security Policy app.

-Either add your Kepion SI credentials to the list below, or add them to one of the groups in the list to resolve the error.
+Tip: You can either add your Kepion SI credentials to the list above or or add them to one of the groups in the list.